2025 Prime Minister Cup

 The 2025 Prime Minister Cup also known as Nepal Telecom PM Cup 2025 for sponsorship reasons, was the seventh edition of the Prime Minister One Day Cup, the premier one-day cricket tournament in Nepal.
 The tournament was contested by teams representing the seven Provinces of Nepal as well as three departmental teams.
-It was the first time Cricket Association of Nepal (CAN) organized outside Kathmandu valley.
+It was the first time Cricket Association of Nepal (CAN) organized the tournament outside Kathmandu valley.
 It was begun on 9 March 2025 and played in three different venues across Lumbini Province, with 46 matches slated for play.

-Nepal Police Club were the defending champions.

-Nepal Police Club defend their title by winning final against Tribhuwan Army Club by 6 wickets.
+Nepal Police Club were the defending champions and successfully defended their title by defeating Tribhuwan Army Club in the final by 6 wickets, claiming the trophy for the fourth time.

 Background

-Organizers & Format

-The 7th edition of the tournament took place from March 9 to March 29, 2025, organized by the Cricket Association of Nepal (CAN) and the National Sports Council.
+The 7th edition of the tournament took place from March 9 to March 29, 2025, organised by the Cricket Association of Nepal (CAN) and the National Sports Council.
 It followed a round-robin format with 10 teams (seven provincial and three departmental), and a total of 46 matches were played across three venues in Lumbini Province.
-Matches were held at Deukhuri International Cricket Stadium, Extra Tech Oval (Tilottama), and Siddhartha Cricket Stadium.
+Matches were held at Deukhuri International Cricket Stadium, Extratech Oval (Tilottama), and Siddhartha Cricket Stadium.
 The tournament was fully hosted outside of Kathmandu Valley for the first time, marking a shift in the country's cricketing landscape.